bitpay/bitcore/packages/bitcore-wallet-cli/README.md

  # Sign or reject TXs from other copayers
    ./bit -f pete.data reject <id>
    ./bit -f pete.data sign <id>

- # Export your critical wallet data (you need *quorum* of wallet's copayer to extract coins)
-   ./bit export
-   # Or export it to a QR
-   ./bit export --qr

- # Import it later.
-It can be safely used from multiple devices.
-   ./bit import <file>

- # In case you use a new server, recreate the wallet from our local information
-   ./bit recreate

    # List all commands:
     ./bit --help